onaio/milia/README.md

 which is a permanent key.
 If a token was not supplied, this request will fail and the failure is returned.
 2. If this request succeeds, we will receive a new `temp-token`.
-We then call `swap!` and insert the refreshed `temp-token` into the credentials atom.
+We then call `set!` and add the refreshed `temp-token` into the credentials var.
 3. We retry our initial request.
 If it fails again, an exception is raised or returned depending on the value of the `supress-4xx-exceptions?` option in the originating call.